 Proofreading is a task that requires you to check for grammatical and structural errors in written content.
 As long as words appear in books, on screens, or anywhere else, the demand for proofreading will always increase.

-As Google and other search engines are constantly updating their algorithms to prefer original, error-free content, proofreading jobs are increasing and there’s plenty of opportunities to find good part-time work online.
+As Google and other search engines are constantly updating their algorithms to prefer original, error-free content, proofreading jobs are increasing and there are plenty of opportunities to find good part-time work online.

 Proofreaders can fetch better rates than freelance writers, as they tend to be the final step before a piece of content goes public or is moved to the publications team.
 So, if you are good at grammar and can spot mistakes when writing, proofreading may be the online job for you.